webronen/PiiDrone_X-314_Quad/README.md

 ### Overview

-Automatically finds safe, flyable PID gains for roll, pitch, and yaw using a balanced test bench.
-Relay excitation creates controlled oscillations, enabling precise measurement of system response and minimizing RMSE.
-The result is a reliable starting point for manual tuning, with real-time safety limits for stable initial tests.
+Production-ready PID autotune for roll, pitch, and yaw using a balanced test bench.
+Relay excitation (2Hz) induces controlled oscillations for system identification.
+Hybrid error metric (80% RMSE + 20% MAE) ensures both statistical rigor and robust, stable decisions.
+Finds the true minimum error, not just "good enough."
+All gains and decisions are safety-bounded.

 ### Features

-- Smoothstep thrust ramp for gentle motor activation
-- Three-stage PID tuning with relay excitation
+- 3-stage tuning (P → D → I) with relay excitation at 2Hz
+- Hybrid error metric: 80% RMSE + 20% MAE for balanced performance
+- Best gain tracking: finds true minimum error, not just first acceptable
-- Unified RMSE metric for all stages
+- Safety limits: maximum gain boundaries for all terms
-- Tracks best gain (lowest RMSE) per stage
-- Automatic stage transitions: ends when RMSE target or gain limit is reached
-- Independent tuning for roll, pitch, and yaw
-- Safety-constrained gain limits and fallback to safe defaults
+- Quality checking: requires 20 iterations before completion
+- 20Hz evaluation: optimal for aircraft dynamics

 ### Tuning Process

-1. Ramp up thrust to hover
+1. Start from zero gains (pure system identification)
-2. Tune each axis in 3 stages using relay excitation:
+2. For each axis, tune in 3 stages:
-   - **P:** 0 → 15.0 (step 0.5), next if RMSE < 0.12 (~6.9°) or max
+  - **P:** 0 → 120.0 (step 2.0), next if RMSE < 0.15 (~8.6°) or max
-   - **D:** 0 → 3.0 (step 0.2), next if RMSE < 0.08 (~4.6°) or max
+  - **D:** 0 → 60.0 (step 1.0), next if RMSE < 0.10 (~5.7°) or max
-   - **I:** 0 → 2.0 (step 0.1), done if RMSE < 0.06 (~3.4°) or max
+  - **I:** 0 → 0.3 (step 0.01), done if RMSE < 0.05 (~2.9°) or max
-3. At each stage, set gain to best (lowest RMSE)
+3. At each gain, evaluate hybrid error (80% RMSE + 20% MAE) over 20 iterations at 20Hz
+4. Track and set the best gain (lowest hybrid error) for each stage
-4. Repeat for roll, pitch, and yaw
+5. Repeat for roll, pitch, and yaw
-5. Ramp down thrust after tuning
+6. Ramp down thrust after tuning

 ### RMS Error Metric

-All stages use:
+Hybrid error metric:

+$\text{Hybrid} = 0.8 \times RMSE + 0.2 \times MAE$

 $RMSE = \sqrt{\frac{1}{N} \sum_{i=1}^N (e_i)^2}$

+$MAE = \frac{1}{N} \sum_{i=1}^N |e_i|$

 where $e_i$ is the error at sample $i$, $N$ is the sample count.